-You find yourself in Longvearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
+You touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
-Though the countryside appears stark, more than a hundred plant species have been recorded here.
-In the early evening, the ship sails out of Isfjorden, where you might spot the first minke whale of your voyage.
+Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
+In the early evening the ship sails out of Isfjorden, where you might spot the first minke whale of your voyage.